Catley94/RustSource_CreateDesktopFile/README.md

 #### Quite simply, will create a .desktop file given the information by the user.

-The name of the .desktop file is populated by the Name given by the uesr.
+The name of the .desktop file is populated by the Name given by the user. <br>
 Information for the .desktop file supported is below:

 Name, Comment, Exec, Icon, Terminal, Type, Categories